 So, rather than staring at a wave form and trying to figure out exactly what you said and where, you can see it right on your screen.

 Already have a voice over recorded?
-Import it into Audiate and it will transcribe it for you.
+That’s no problem.
+Import your recording into Audiate and it will transcribe it for you.

-I’ve been doing video and audio recording work for years and I’m quite comfortable using professional audio recording software like Adobe Audition, but if I’m doing voice over work, you can bet I’m using Audiate because it’s the best and easiest way to record voice overs.
+I’ve been doing video and audio recording work for years and I’m quite comfortable using professional audio recording software.
+But if I’m doing voice over work, you can bet I’m using Audiate because it’s the best and easiest way to record voice overs.

 Having a script is probably the single most important thing you can do to ensure your voice over sounds professional.
-Nothing ruins good narration faster than a lot of hemming and hawing or 23 umms in a row as you try to remember what you wanted to say next.
+Nothing ruins a good voice over faster than a lot of hemming and hawing or 23 umms in a row as you try to remember what you wanted to say next.

 The best scripts will include word-for-word everything you intend to say.
-Taking the time to write this out before recording helps ensure that you will cover everything you want to without the danger of meandering off into topics that aren’t related.
-Even a bulleted list is better than trying to do it all from memory.
+Taking the time to write this out before recording helps ensure that you will cover everything you want to without the danger of meandering off into unrelated topics.

 Now that all the essential tools are in place, it’s time to record your voice over!